MileHacker Logo

 • Inaba Shrine: A significant Shinto shrine with a tranquil atmosphere.

-• Enjoy onsen experiences in local hotels or catch a day trip to Gero Onsen.
+• Enjoy onsen experiences in local hotels or take a day trip to Gero Onsen.

 Family-Friendly Itinerary